 Mendoza claimed that doctors recommended she introduce fish and eggs to her diet to deal with health issues.
 Of course, everyone should be free to make their own dietary choices, but it seems suspect that a no-longer-vegan blogger would promote a lifestyle that made her ill, while still pushing sales of her diet plan.

 Read more: Five tips for vegan baking

 Ariana Grande, vegan singer-songwriter extraordinaire, also recently came under fire online for a non-vegan product she promoted.
 When Grande teamed up with coffee giant Starbucks to create a fluffy Caramel Cloud Macchiato, her fans were thrilled at the chance to drink the same coffee as their favourite superstar.
 They were in for a shock, however, when they realised that Grande’s drink wasn't actually vegan.

 When announcing the collaboration on Twitter, Grande encouraged her followers to try the soy version, but even swapping dairy milk to a plant-based alternative wouldn’t make the drink suitable for vegans like herself.
 The ‘cloud’ topping contains egg whites, butter, cream and milk, which makes it decidedly not vegan.

 Papa don't preach...

-There are certainly pros and cons to a vegan lifestyle, that's not the issue being raised here.
-Each to their own at the end of the day.
-But when celebrities and influencers sell the lifestyle change to their followers without actually practising what they preach, I say, just don't!
+There are certainly pros and cons to a vegan lifestyle, which is not the issue being raised here – each to their own at the end of the day.
+But when celebrities and influencers sell the lifestyle change to their followers without actually practising what they preach, it doesn't make sense to me.